 Calcium absorption is improved by vitamin D status and resistance training.
 At the same time, it is made worse by lead exposure, overconsumption of magnesium and potassium, high alcohol consumption, and low hydrochloric acid (stomach acid) levels in the stomach.

 It is possible to overdo it and cause harm with the overconsumption of calcium, but this is rare from whole foods and is only a concern with supplements.

-Getting enough dietary calcium means we need less vitamin D. Excess phosphorus, magnesium, or potassium will increase your calcium requirement.
-So while you need to ensure you are getting enough of each nutrient, you also need to ensure you are not getting so much that you overwhelm your body’s ability to use other nutrients properly.
+Getting enough dietary calcium means we need less vitamin D. However, exceeding phosphorus, magnesium, or potassium will increase your calcium requirement.
+So, while you need to ensure you are getting enough of each nutrient, you also need to ensure you are not getting so much that you overwhelm your body’s ability to use other nutrients properly.

 In addition to vitamin D and phosphorus, your body also needs adequate magnesium levels to use calcium properly.

 - Magnesium deficiency affects calcium metabolism and alters certain hormones that regulate calcium in the body.